-This guide will help you get ready for your mandibulectomy surgery at Memorial Sloan Kettering (MSK).
+This guide will help you get ready for your mandibulectomy (MAN-dih-bul-EK-toh-mee) at Memorial Sloan Kettering (MSK).
 It will also help you understand what to expect during your recovery.

-Bring this guide with you every time you come to MSK, including the day of your surgery.
+Use this guide as a source of information in the days leading up to your surgery.
+Bring it with you every time you come to MSK, including the day of your surgery.
 You and your healthcare team will refer to it throughout your care.Back to top

 About Your Surgery